Datasilk/Core/README.md

 # Datasilk Core MVC
 #### An MVC Framework for ASP.NET Core
-Datasilk Core is an ultra-fast, light-weight alternative to ASP.NET Core MVC 5 that supports HTML scaffolding and simple web services.
+Datasilk Core is an ultra-fast, light-weight alternative to ASP.NET Core MVC, it supports Views using HTML with mustache variables, hierarchial Controller rendering, and RESTful web services.

-Instead of managing a complex ASP.NET Core web application and all of its configuration, simply include this framework within your own ASP.NET Core Web Application project and start building your website!

 ## Installation